 4. Configure the deployment task in Acronis Snap Deploy and run the deployment using post-deployment scripts, which will run USMT with /LoadState parameter in order to apply individual (per-machine) users’ settings after deployment.

 After 10 years serving as the work horse for so many companies, the coming Win 7 end of life means business must put the operating system out to pasture.
 Unfortunately, past issues and Microsoft’s lack of support means companies can expect the upgrade to Windows 10 to be a time-consuming and potentially painful process.

-Reducing that pain and streaming the process is easy with a bit of planning and selecting the right tools to help with migration.
+Reducing that pain and streamling the process is easy with a bit of planning and selecting the right tools to help with migration.
 Acronis Snap Deploy can ensure your Windows 10 upgrade will be fast, easy, and trouble-free.
 To learn more or get a free trial, click here.